tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### 2.2.2 Information Elements (non-normative)

+`Information Elements` are the inputs to a Test, they identify the specific data elements that are evaluated in a Test. `Information Elements` are the properties of data that are examined to determine if the data meet the quality requirements for a given `Use Case`.

 The Framework has both an abstract and concrete concept of `Information Elements`.
 To frame Tests on Darwin Core terms in a usable way, we list specific Darwin Core terms as the concrete `Information Elements` in each Test.

 #### 2.2.3 Concepts in the Framework, Test Types: Validation, Issue, Measure, Amendment (non-normative)